TanmayAdithya/CrewUp/README.md

 - It took a long time to import custom fonts into jspdf.
 I initially gave up, but eventually the issue was resolved, and I'm still shocked at how simple it was.
 - ERRORS, ERRORS, ERRORS!
 I've never seen so many errors in building projects.
 I was unable to fix a couple of them no matter how hard I tried, which forced me to put some code changes on hold.
 - Trying to find out how to divide the text into new lines without having them come out of the document, I went through tutorial hell.
 - I wanted to challenge myself this time.
-I thus attempted to utilise an HTTP request to communicate user data to the backend (which wasn't successful).
+I thus attempted to utilise an HTTP request to communicate user data to the backend.
 - Initially, I chose to implement the backend of my project using Go because I had fun learning the language and wanted to apply it to one of my projects.
 However, I encountered several errors that I didn't have the expertise to resolve.
 As a result, I made the decision to switch to JavaScript for the backend implementation.

 <br>